BillyDM/billydm.github.io/content/blog/time-keeping.md

 What I can say is how this tempo map will be used by the rest of my code.
 Every time the tempo map is changed (i.e. when the user changes the static tempo or adds/removes/moves and automation node in the tempo automation lane), the tempo map converts every single event in the project from our special format to its corresponding time in samples, and then it sends the result to the audio thread.

 While not the most efficient way to do things, it is the easiest and least error-prone.
-Doing it this way also follows our "source of truth" philosophy where conversions only every happen from the source of truth formats to the other formats.
+Doing it this way also follows our "source of truth" philosophy where conversions only ever happen from the source of truth formats to the other formats.
 Plus, changing the BPM in a project is a fairly rare operation in the full production lifecycle, so I don't think having performance possibly chug a little bit while moving a node in the tempo automation lane is a real problem.

 Oh yeah, not only am I planning on supporting automated tempo with this tempo map, but also various groove and swing parameters.
 (Jazz, GlitchHop, and Electro Swing fans rejoice!)